CleonPeaches/hello_heart_demo/README.md

 ## Instructions

-Navigate to the root directory and run 'docker-compose up' to start the Docker environment along with the LocalStack instance.
+Navigate to the root directory and run 'docker-compose up' to start the Jupyter and LocalStack containers.
 After the container starts, navigate to http://localhost:8888/lab and double-click the file on the left named helloHeartPipeline.
 From there, simply click the first cell then click the "Restart kernel and run all" button.

 ## ETL pipeline approach